Abby Davies: Development

 Writers created a relationship storyline between Abby and fellow student, Lee (Alex Carter).
 Their relationship is tested when Abby leaves Chester to study at Brighton University.
 Lee remains in Hollyoaks and decides to take a beautician college course at the local campus.
 The pair also become engaged to marry, but a long distance relationship begins to cause problems.
 Carter told reporters from All About Soap that "Lee is definitely missing Abby.
 Well, you would, they've just got engaged."
 Lee sends Abby text messages but she does not reply and Carter explained that Lee assumes that Abby is cheating on him.
-When Abby finally makes contact with Lee, their friend Zara Morgan (Kelly Greenwood) interferes and asks Abby how many new men she has met.
+When Abby finally makes contact with Lee, their friend Zara interferes and asks Abby how many new men she has met.
 Zara tries to cheer Lee up, but he cannot stop thinking about Abby.
 Carter said that viewers would soon tire of his character's whining about Abby.

+Writers developed a consistent friendship between Abby and Zara, with the two often sharing storylines.
+Noble told Dorothy Koomson from All About Soap that Abby was always protecting Zara but was unafraid to tell her when she was in the wrong.
+Writers even played the story so that Zara moves into the Davies household, further cementing their bond.
+Greenwood described Zara as the sister Abby never had and they became closer once living together.
+She added that Zara was always Abby's confidant especially when she was upset about her mother.
+Their friendship was tested when Zara has sex with Abby's ex-boyfriend, Lee.
+Noble stated that Abby would not believe Zara could betray her in such a way but it did not mean the end of their friendship.
+Noble concluded that the characters would be forever bonded because they "have grown up together and have been through a lot."
+Greenwood added that Abby and Zara do not agree on much, but that is the "spark in a friendship" that writers gave them.

+Writers also featured Abby in the show's serial killer storyline.
+In the episode broadcast on 18 February 2002, Abby goes missing.
+Her father Will fears that Abby has become another victim of the killer.
+Abby is found safe and taken into a police incident room.
+Abby is left disturbed after she accidentally views photographs of one of the murder victims.
+Abby's brother Ben blames DCI Dale Jackson (Laila Rouass) and confronts her for scaring Abby.

+Noble decided to leave Hollyoaks in 2004, but agreed to return in four episodes in 2005.
+Noble stated that she felt she had changed and was confident in her decision to depart.